spaiz/dstatrt/README.md

 Additional notes.
 To be able to use such helpfull plugins as mysql5-* and mongoddb, you must have this things to be installed.

-Run "pip install pymongo" to be able use --mongodb plugin Run "apt-get install python-mysqldb" to be able to use --mysql5-* plugins
+- "**pip install pymongo**" to be able use --mongodb plugin
+- "**apt-get install python-mysqldb**" to be able to use --mysql5-* plugins
+- Remember to change login & password for MySQL in dstat/config.js
+- Remember to copy mongodb plugin **dstat_mongodb_cmds.py** from https://github.com/gianpaj/dstat/tree/master/plugins to **/usr/share/dstat/plugins/** to be able use plugin **--mongodb-cmds**

 Official dstat github:
 [https://github.com/dagwieers/dstat](https://github.com/dagwieers/dstat)